Oorth/YetAnotherReflectiveLoader/readme.md

 ## Usage
 Implimenting it in your code requires you to have its header, networking libraries, and some more dlls which are not provided here..
+>This is done in order to stop any noobie from using and exposing its static and dynamic signatures

+But..

->In order to stop any noobie from using and exposing its static and dynamic signatures But.. for those who are not noobies, you can find all the required resources on my GitHub scattered around :)
+for those who are not noobies, you can find all the required resources on my GitHub scattered around :)
 >Will require a lil bit figuring things out tho..